 Louis MacNeice, ‘Star-Gazer’.
 To look at the night sky is to look into the past: we are looking at stars, not as they are now, but as they were thousands, perhaps even millions of years ago.
 Written in 1967 but looking back to his eighteenth birthday some 42 years earlier, MacNeice’s ‘Star-Gazer’ thinks bigger than man’s three-score-and-ten, reflecting on the fact that some of the stars now bursting into life will never be seen by the poet, because they are so far away their light will only reach earth a long, long time in the future.

 W. H. Auden, ‘The More Loving One’.
 Like Dickinson’s poem above, here we have another poem connecting the stars to unrequited love.
 Looking up at the stars, Auden says, he knows they are indifferent to him, but then if equal affection between two things – or between two people – is impossible, he would rather be ‘the more loving one’.

 Sylvia Plath, ‘Stars Over the Dordogne’.
 ‘Stars are dropping thick as stones’: so begins Plath’s poem about the stars, in which her speaker sits and watches the stars dropping into the landscape, prompting her to consider the universe, eternity, and other seemingly boundless things.
 A fine but lesser-known Plath poem that concludes our pick of the greatest poems about the stars.

 For more classic poetry, we recommend The Oxford Book of English Verse – perhaps the best poetry anthology on the market.
-If you enjoyed these poetry recommendations, you might also enjoy these classic night-time poems, these poems about evening, and these great moon poems.
+If you enjoyed these poetry recommendations, you might also enjoy these classic night-time poems, these poems about evening, these classic poems about the sky, and these great moon poems.